juanmatias/firestore-backup-helper/README.md

 # Firebase Backup

-This is a small helper to perform Firebase bakcups.
+This is a small helper to perform Firebase backups.

 ## From help